ericpassmore/VuecrestFinanceSummary/README.md

 The viewer expects the data directory to be reachable at `/data`.

 - `cd report-viewer && ln -s ../data data` to expose the data folder at the server root.
-  - Option A (serve from repo root): `python -m http.server 8080` then open `http://localhost:8080/report-viewer/`.
-  - Option B (serve from the viewer folder) - `python -m http.server 8080 --directory report-viewer` then open `http://localhost:8080/`
+- Start the service: `python report-viewer/server.py 8080` then open `http://localhost:8080/`.

 ## Navigation (what you see in the UI)